 Lucy Martin Lewis (1890 or 1898-March 12, 1992) was a Native American potter from Acoma Pueblo, New Mexico.
 She is known for her decorative pottery made using traditional techniques.
 Next to Maria Martinez of San Ildefonso Pueblo, Lucy was one of the most famous Southwest potters.

-Her designs were inspired by Anasazi and Mimbres culture potsherds found on Acoma Pueblo property.
-Her designs included star patterns, flowers, parrots, rainbows, lightning patterns and the "deer and heart line" design of the Zuni (which they gave her permission to use).
+Her designs were inspired by potsherds from the prehistoric Anasazi and Mimbres cultures found on Acoma Pueblo property.
+Her designs included star patterns, flowers, parrots, rainbows, lightning patterns and the "deer-with-heart-line" design of the Zuni (which they gave her explicit permission to use).
 Her decorations were often colorful, consisting of black, brown, yellow and orange designs on a polished white slip.

 Lucy had nine children: two sons and seven daughters.
 Seven of her children became highly regarded potters in their own right including: Ivan Lewis, Ann Lewis Hansen, Andrew Lewis, Emma Lewis Mitchell, Mary Lewis Garcia, Dolores Lewis Garcia and Carmel Lewis Haskaya.
 At the time of her death, Lucy had 41 grandchildren and 46 great-grandchildren.